-She says the system is proving to be a valuable teaching tool that gives her more visibility into learning and a new way to inspire students with technology they intuitively know and are instantly attracted to.
+She says the solutions are proving to be valuable teaching tools that give her more visibility into learning and a new way to inspire students with technology they intuitively know and are instantly attracted to.

 Investing in skills and technology pays off

 This year’s seniors will be the first to graduate from the academy programs at Warren County High School.
 Ernie Conner is looking forward to seeing how they compare to previous graduates when it comes to finding jobs and enrolling in postsecondary studies.

 But he’s already seen signs that the school’s unique approach to career and college readiness is working.
 With graduation still months away, some students have passed industry certifications and others have earned community college certificates.

 The local business and community college community is also telling Warren County educators they’re on the right track.
 After one recent tour, Pamela says several business and college representatives talked about how impressed they were with the leading edge technology the school was using to educate students and how well students were being prepared for the next phase of their lives.

 “I think that tells us we’re on to something great, and we’re doing a good job preparing students for higher-order thinking, critical thinking and collaborative teamwork.”

 NEW TOOLS FOR FUTURE-READY LEARNERS

 Find out more about the technology solutions that are helping Warren County students develop the collaborative learning skills they need for future success.